Litecoin - A Peer-to-Peer Cryptocurrency

 Key Features of Litecoin

-- Faster Transaction Times: Litecoin processes a block every 2.5 minutes compared to Bitcoin's 10 minutes, which allows for quicker transaction confirmations.
+- Faster Transaction Times: Litecoin processes a block every 2.5 minutes compared to Bitcoin's 10 minutes, allowing for quicker transaction confirmations.

 - Lower Fees: Transaction fees on the Litecoin network are generally lower than those on Bitcoin, making it an attractive option for small transactions.